skip-mev/connect/providers/websockets/mexc/README.md

 ## Overview

-The MEXC provider is a web socket provider that fetches data from the MEXC exchange API.
-All documentation for the web socket can be found [here](https://mexcdevelop.github.io/apidocs/spot_v3_en/#websocket-market-streams).
+The MEXC provider is a websocket provider that fetches data from the MEXC exchange API.
+All documentation for the websocket can be found [here](https://mexcdevelop.github.io/apidocs/spot_v3_en/#websocket-market-streams).

 ## Considerations